search this site

 Anti-virus software is useful here but it's often attacked by the malware during infection.
 If your antivirus software has malfunctioned, it should be reinstalled, and its signatures updated, but only once your system has been cleaned, otherwise the antivirus software may continue to malfunction.

-Spybot Search & Destroy is the best spyware remover we have seen, and recommend it to all our customers.
 If you still have spyware problems after you have run Spybot Search & Destroy, try Hijackthis.
 Don't use Hijackthis unless you need to and even then, I'd suggest doing so very carefully as it's very powerful, and you can break your system with it - or at least your Acrobat Reader, anti-virus software, Yahoo Toolbar etc.

 Cleanup Process